 What it would do: SB 174 would increase reimbursement rates for child care and preschool programs that enroll low-income children, based on regional cost.
 It would also establish a pilot program to allow programs that improve their quality to receive higher reimbursements.

 Why it’s important: More than half of California’s child care workforce have such low wages that they receive public assistance.
 Those low wages and challenging working conditions drive high turnover.
 At the same time there is a need for educators who have more specialized preparation in child development and early learning.
-Early education experts have advocated for increasing reimbursement rates as a way to increase educator wages.Bill status: Passed the Senate and currently in the Assembly.
+Early education experts have advocated for increasing reimbursement rates as a way to increase educator wages.Bill status: The author pulled the bill and is expected to bring it back next year.

 Reimbursement rate reform (AB 125)